egruttadauria98/MScThesis_mutation_analysis/README.md

 # A study on the effectiveness of AlphaFold's hidden MSA representation for protein mutation analysis
+## Thesis MSc in Data Science @ Bocconi University

 ## Virtual environments